 Also called viscosupplements, this treatment tries to restore synovial fluid, which is a slippery substance that helps lubricate joints.

 A major component of synovial fluid is called hyaluronate.
 For more than 20 years, doctors have tried to restore mobility and curb pain by injecting hyaluronate directly into the knee joint.
-But even after years of use, studies about the treatment have disagreed.

 Platelet-Rich Plasma (PRP) Injections